 For 2017, I’m excited to welcome back the largest returning group of NBW team members, and hopefully see the biggest group of dedicated youth consistently participating in practices since I started coaching.
 I’m even more excited to see some of our most committed youth explore more off road riding and racing opportunities.

-In addition to racing, I enjoy using my bike to get around town, as well as a vehicle for adventures around the globe (Israel, Columbia, India, Nepal, and many different of part of the US)..
+In addition to racing, I enjoy using my bike to get around town, as well as a vehicle for adventures around the globe (Israel, Columbia, India, Nepal, and many different of part of the US).

-I’m actually a Cadence alum!
+I’m actually a BCYC alum!

-I started my journey with cadence in 2009, I was in middle school then and meeting Ryan Oelkers was an epic introduction to the lifestyle and sport of cycling.
+I started my journey with BCYC (then known as Cadence) in 2009, I was in middle school then and meeting Ryan Oelkers was an epic introduction to the lifestyle and sport of cycling.
 Throughout my time in the program I raced with other athletes of the program, every competition was a grand experience and I carry so many fond memories and achievements with me to this day.
 I was given the opportunity to race for our Triathlon team as well as for QCW and Peanut Butter & Co.
 I traveled across the city and state of Pennsylvania.
-In 2014, I graduated high school and I started coaching for Cadence, fulfilling the dream of giving back to the program that changed my life, and to this day I want to continue to give back and augment the success of our new and returning athletes.
+In 2014, I graduated high school and I started coaching for BCYC, fulfilling the dream of giving back to the program that changed my life, and to this day I want to continue to give back and augment the success of our new and returning athletes.

-History with CYC: I first started with Cadence as a work study student/ intern my freshman year at Temple University.
+History with BCYC: I first started with the program as a work study student/ intern my freshman year at Temple University.
 I was mostly doing a lot of logistical things and office work.
 Eventually, when the Cadence Cycling Foundation and Bicycle Coalition joined, I was hired as an assistant coach at Ben Franklin High School.
 I helped coach there for a season and eventually started to assist at Master Shoemaker as well as the All-Star, Triathlon, and Race teams.
 Now, I am currently the head coach at Mastery Shoemaker and Triathlon team.
 I also help out with the All-Star and Race teams.